lior-abadi/ethernaut-solutions/Level 06: Delegation/readme.md

 ## 1) Catch
-The ```fallback``` function within the Delegation contract will be excecuted with a trigger and if the delegation is successfull it will assign the contract instance as a return.
+The ```fallback``` function within the Delegation contract will be executed with a trigger and if the delegation is successful it will assign the contract instance as a return.
 The trick in here is to rely on the pwn() function in some way to steal the ownership.

 ## 2) Solution